sabyasachi008/InternPe_TASK-2__ECOMMERCE-WEBSITE/Ecommerce_website-Fashionista-main/README.md

 Browse products, add them to your cart, and proceed to checkout.
 If you are an administrator, log in to the admin panel to manage products, orders, and users.
 Contributing
-We welcome contributions to enhance the functionality and usability of this e-commerce website.
-If you'd like to contribute, please follow these steps:

 **License**
 This project is licensed under the [MIT License](LICENSE).
 See the LICENSE file for details.